aarontuftss/big-bear-visits/README.md

 ## Big Bear Visits Allows Users to Rent their Property or Book Reservations
 ### List of Top Features
 * Upload, edit, and delete properties
-* Book, edit, and cancel reservatons
+* Book, edit, and cancel reservations
 * Filter properties to your exact needs
 * Access statistics like 'total income' on your available properties